Body Acceptance After Miscarriage & Secondary Infertility

 I was at this all-time low, I was exhausted, I was burned out, and burning the candle at both ends, working 60 hours a week, in a full-time doctoral program, and I realized that things had to change.

-I couldn’t put myself at the bottom of the list.
+I could no longer put myself at the bottom of the list.

 I needed to change how I ate, how I moved, and how I took care of myself.